Network News

 For the developing world, refrigeration is growth.
 In Rwanda, it could spark an economic transformation.

-COP President Alok Sharma Visits A Unique Centre In Africa Dedicated To Supporting Sustainable Cooling
+COP President Alok Sharma visits Africa Centre for Sustainable Cooling

 COP President, the Rt.
 Hon.
-Alok Sharma MP, visited the Africa Centre of Excellence for Sustainable Cooling and Cold-chain (ACES) during his attendance at the Commonwealth Heads of Government Meeting (CHOGM) in Rwanda this week.
+Alok Sharma MP, visited the Africa Centre of Excellence for Sustainable Cooling and Cold-chain (ACES) during his attendance at the Commonwealth Heads of Government Meeting.

 Sustainable cooling experts gather in Washington for global food loss summit